kellyxzhou/OS-Project-3/devlog.md

 - Refine the logic for splitting nodes to handle child pointers and ensure that nodes are correctly linked after a split.
 - Expand the search functionality to traverse the tree and handle multi-level B-trees.
 - Implement more commands such as printing and extracting data, as well as error handling for invalid inputs and edge cases.

+### Devlog - [2024-12-07, 1:40 PM]

+**What I did today:**
+- Today, I worked on fixing the issue where the value was incorrectly displayed as `0` when searching for a key after inserting a key-value pair into the B-tree index file.
+- I identified that the problem was due to misalignment of key-value pairs within the node structure and improper offsets used when writing and reading from the file.
+Specifically, the values were not being written to the correct offsets in the file, causing them to not be correctly read during the search.
+- I implemented a thorough fix by updating the logic in the following areas:
+  - **Inserting key-value pairs**: I ensured that the values were written to the correct offsets (starting at byte 176 for the values section in each node).
+  - **Searching for keys**: I corrected the logic to ensure values were correctly unpacked from the proper positions when searching for a key.
+  - **Node layout**: I ensured the node structure strictly adhered to the 512-byte layout with proper padding for unused space.

+**What I learned:**
+- The B-tree node layout was crucial to ensure that keys and values were written and read correctly from the file.
+Understanding the exact positions in the file where keys, values, and child pointers are stored allowed me to correct the offsets and avoid misreading data.
+- It became clear that managing file offsets in a binary file for a data structure like a B-tree requires precise control over the layout, especially when dealing with multiple elements (keys, values, child pointers) in each node.

+**What I plan to do next:**
+- Continue testing the B-tree implementation, especially for larger sets of data, to ensure the insert, search, and split functionalities are all operating as expected.
+- Look into potential improvements for node splitting logic to handle cases when nodes exceed the maximum number of keys and need to be split efficiently.

+**Challenges faced:**
+- A significant challenge was aligning the data structures in memory with the actual file format.
+It was critical to ensure that the key-value pairs and child pointers were placed at the correct offsets in the node structure.
+- Debugging the issue took some time because the misalignment only became apparent during searches, making it tricky to pinpoint the exact cause.
+Once I identified the node layout problem, the fix was straightforward.